 - A scarf or sarong

-- Medical kit with aspirin (or a similar pain reliever), antihistamine for relief from allergies or insect bites, diarrhea ‘stoppers’ such as Diastop, powdered electrolytes, scissors and tweezers, bandaids, antiseptic cream for cuts and grazes, sunscreen, lip balm, insect repellant and any personal medication
+- Medical kit with aspirin (or a similar pain reliever), antihistamine for relief from allergies or insect bites, diarrhea ‘stoppers’ such as Diastop, powdered electrolytes, scissors and tweezers, bandaids, antiseptic cream for cuts and grazes, sunscreen, lip balm, insect repellent and any personal medication (twice as much as needed in case you lose some or stay longer - many medications are not readily available, especially in developing countries)

 - Travel size shampoo and conditioner